chat-grp/Shaga-Program/README.md

 - https://github.com/chat-grp/moonlight-android/tree/shaga-client
 - https://github.com/chat-grp/Sunshine/tree/shaga-server

-This is a very rudimentary implementation and the work started on the 10th of September to submit the finished project to the Solana Hyperdrive Hackathon.
+This is a very rudimentary implementation and the work started on the 10th of September to submit the Available project to the Solana Hyperdrive Hackathon.

 Infinite gratitude to the folks in the Sunshine-Lizardbyte's discord and to A.Beltramo from the Games on Whales discord for their precious tips on the integration points on Sunshine & Moonlight.